si14/stuffed-naan-js/README.md

 ### Compact 💿

 `stuffed-naan` is compact.
 Community Edition achieves a compression ratio of -25%.
-That means for every 1024 bytes of data, you get 1368 bytes of float64 `Na(a)N`s back!
+That means, for every 1024 bytes of data, you get 1368 bytes of float64 `Na(a)N`s back!
-This is an industry-beating `Na(a)N` compression.
+This is an industry-beating level of `Na(a)N` compression.
 For even better compression, consider the [Enterprise Edition](https://github.com/si14/stuffed-naan-js?tab=readme-ov-file#enterprise-edition-).

 ### Blazing fast 🚀